 Once you’ve identified your boundaries, it’s important to communicate them clearly to your partner.
 Be firm and direct, and avoid using language that can be interpreted as vague or wishy-washy.
-For example, instead of saying “I’d prefer if you didn’t do that,” say “I don’t want you to do that.”
+For example, instead of saying, “I’d prefer if you didn’t do that,” say, “I don’t want you to do that.”

-But at the same time, you should communicate in a gentle calm manner so as to avoid the angry and aggressive side of your toxic partner.
+But at the same time, you should communicate in a gentle, calm manner so as to avoid the angry and aggressive side of your toxic partner.

 3. Be consistent

 Setting boundaries is only effective if you’re consistent about enforcing them.
 If your partner crosses a boundary, it’s important to communicate that clearly and calmly.
-This can be difficult, especially if your partner tries to guilt or manipulate you into backing down.
+This can be difficult, especially if your partner tries to guilt you or manipulate you into backing down.

 4. Seek support